CSS-Windows/WindowsDiag/ALL/ReadMe.md

 Windows 10

 # xray
-#### Purpose: Detects known Windows issues and helps resolve them
+### Purpose: Detects known issues and helps resolve them
-We have known issues documented in multiple places, xray aims to automate the detection of these known issues and reduce down time
+xray aims to automate detection of known issues and help resolve them with minimal delay and effort.